medialab/minet/docs/cli.md

 Inform the user about the number of calls (corresponding to the number of pages) needed to request BuzzSumo about those domain names.

 positional arguments:
-  column                      Name of the CSV column containing domain names or
+  value_or_column_name        Single domain name to process or name of the CSV
-                              a single domain name.
+                              column containing domain names when using
-  file                        CSV file containing the domain names.
+                              -i/--input.

 optional arguments:
   --begin-date BEGIN_DATE     The date you wish to fetch articles from.
 UTC date